Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

    That approach is also one step away from data-driven testing as these present variable values can then be easily edited in Sel-RC to take values passed by a test app from the command line or a file read into the app.

+..
+Santi: Not sure is all this Store commands are needed...
+We are explaining the same for the verify kind of commands on the topic above.

 store
 -----